Cholesterol - do you know your numbers?

 Because there are no obvious signs of high cholesterol in our bodies, the only way to check cholesterol is through a blood test.

-With a cholesterol blood test, you can measure your levels of triglycerides, LDL and HDL cholesterol, as well as determine your risk of heart disease based on the ratio of HDL to total cholesterol.
+With an at-home Cholesterol Blood Test, you can measure your levels of triglycerides, LDL and HDL cholesterol, as well as determine your risk of heart disease based on the ratio of HDL to total cholesterol.

 Our cholesterol test also checks for non-HDL cholesterol, which is calculated by subtracting your HDL cholesterol result from your total cholesterol.
 It, therefore, includes all the non-protective and potentially harmful cholesterol in your blood and is an effective marker for cardiovascular risk.